 When choosing the card that they will use, Serbian consumers, look into several factors – primarily, those are extra features such as deferred payments or complementary insurance policies (53% of respondents), ATM network (39%), good reputation of the issuing bank (35%), and low rates and fees (20%), but there are also 38% of respondents who said that they did not choose their card, but it came with their bank account.

-MasterIndex Serbia research has also pointed out that discounts at selected merchants (65%) is the preferred incentive that would prompt more frequent card usage, followed by money refund (40%), and prizes (35%).
+MasterIndex Serbia research has also pointed out that discounts at selected merchants (65%) are the preferred incentive that would prompt more frequent card usage, followed by money refund (40%), and prizes (35%).

 For the first time, state and municipal institutions were not the first choice for locations where consumers would like to have the option to pay with cards – topping the list are courier services at the moment of delivery with 1 in 3 respondents seeing this as a convenient option and open markets (27%).